-A bathroom in a multifamily building must be an accessible bathroom if the apartment is in an elevator building or on the ground floor of a walk up building.
+A bathroom in a multifamily building must comply with the Americans With Disabilities Act and be an accessible bathroom if the apartment is in an elevator building or on the ground floor of a walk up building.
 A bathroom renovation in NYC most likely will need to comply with accessibility requirements.
 There are many codes and protocols for bathroom renovations in NYC in addition to accessibility.

 Bathroom Renovation Codes NYC

 - NYC ADA bathroom requirements

 - Minimum Bathroom Size NYC

 The following is based on New York City Rules for multifamily residential buildings that are subject to accessibility requirements for their residential units.